U.S. Congress seeks answers on patient privacy in Google, Ascension cloud deal

-SAN FRANCISCO (Reuters) - Four Democratic leaders on the U.S. House of Representatives Energy and Commerce committee on Monday wrote Alphabet Inc’s Google and Ascension Health demanding briefings by Dec.
+SAN FRANCISCO (Reuters) - Four Democratic leaders on the U.S. House of Representatives Energy and Commerce committee on Monday wrote Alphabet Inc’s (GOOGL.O) Google and Ascension Health demanding briefings by Dec.
 6 on how patient data the hospital chain is storing on the cloud is used.

 Google’s cloud computing unit said last week that it has incorporated industry standard security and privacy practices into its deal with Ascension, and that none of the data is being used for advertising purposes.